 - Sphere Z oversaw the inner worlds Wotan, Suotowid, and Tivo, commanded by 83-68-63, Marshal of the Silent Watch

-Phanaius and his fleet reached the defenses of the Mechyrd system in early 160 UC.
+Phanaius and his fleet reached the defenses of the Mechyrd system in early 160 UC (2800 AD).
 At Sphere D, Marshal Nonaq XXII had his armies infiltrate traitor ships and steal battleplans, and relay them to the inner spheres of defense.
 At Sphere C, Marshal Septavius successfully lured some of the traitor ships in orbit of Zrogia, where their crews went insane and fired on each other.
 At Sphere B, Marshal Adalhet sacrificed himself to destroy a massive portion of the traitor fleet.
-Finally, at Sphere A, the Battle of Mechyrdia began.
+Finally, at Sphere A, the Battle of Mechyrd began.